taxihelms0/s1-simple/about.md

 <p>This a partial archive trom the time-period spanning from 2014 - 2019.
 Some things are incomplete.
 Some Documentation got lost.
 Some things never got documented in the first place.</p>

 <p>At the moment, this archive is focused on the visual-art component of S1's programming.
-A more comprehensive archive of the breadth of S1's programming is forthcoming.</p>
+A more comprehensive archive that covers the full scope of S1's programming is forthcoming.</p>